servactory/servactory.com/docs/guide/exceptions/failure.md

 Designed to throw an exception on behalf of the internal attribute.

-The `fail_internal!` method allows you to pass the error text and also requires you to specify the name of the internal attribute.
+The `fail_internal!` method allows you to pass the error text, additional information through the `meta` attribute, and also requires you to specify the name of the internal attribute.

 Any call to the service will throw an exception with the class `ApplicationService::Exceptions::Internal`.